The Last Warning (1928 film): Critical response

 In a retrospective assessment, author and film critic Leonard Maltin awarded the film two and a half out of four stars, commending its camerawork and direction, but criticizing the film's story as "silly."
 Commenting on the finale, film historian Graham Petrie notes that Leni and cinematographer Hal Mohr "handle the camera with the utmost possible freedom, culminating in a scene in which the camera swings on a rope with the villain from one part of the theater to another.
 Along the way, Leni revels in the shadows, cobwebs, tilted angles, subtly distorted perspectives, ominously confined spaces, and clutching hands that had by now become his trademark."
-Petrie, who classifies the film as a thriller rather than a mystery, emphasizes that its stylistic and visual elements supersede narrative plausibility and characterization.
+Petrie, who classifies it as a thriller film rather than a mystery, emphasizes that its stylistic and visual elements supersede narrative plausibility and characterization.

 2016 restoration

-In 2016, the film underwent digital restoration by Universal Pictures, sourced from both the Cinémathèque Française print, as well as a print featuring the original English title cards owned by the Packard Humanities Institute Collection of the UCLA Film & Television Archive.
+In 2016, a print of the cut-down edited silent version underwent digital film restoration by Universal Pictures, sourced from both the Cinémathèque Française print, as well as another print of the edited silent version featuring the original English title cards owned by the Packard Humanities Institute Collection of the UCLA Film & Television Archive.
+Additional footage that was featured in the original sound version is now believed to be lost.
 The restored print was screened at the Castro Theatre as part of the San Francisco Silent Film Festival on June 4, 2016.
 It was again screened in September 2016 at Cinecon Classic Film Festival in Los Angeles.
 This restored edition of the film had its home media premiere in a Blu-ray and DVD combination set by Flicker Alley in 2019.